ReginaHaley/SQL-Email-Summary-project/README.md

 - `customer_data.csv` – Sample customer dataset with email and domain info
 - `customer_summary.sql` – SQL queries to explore and summarize the data
 - `domain_chart.xlsx` – Excel file with PivotTable and bar chart of domain usage
+- `emailsummaryproject.db` – Database in DB browser, table made with .csv file attached
 - `images/` – Optional screenshots of the Excel chart

 ---